HunterWarburton/Eye-Tracker/README.md

 # Eye-Tracker

+> https://hunterwarburton.github.io/EyeTracker/Eye%20Tracker.html

+## DESCRIPTION
 Eye shape drawn with CSS and controlled with JavaScript.
 CSS styling shapes html divs into ellipses and circles while javascript finds the mouse position and points the circular eye towards the mouse.
 Clicking on the eye also removes it.

-> https://hunterwarburton.github.io/EyeTracker/Eye%20Tracker.html

 ## Features/Learning Purposes